 But, it’s perfectly natural (at times) to worry that the joy won’t last, that at some point you’ll be faced with a decision for a revision.
 Likely with the natural aging of your implants and/or your body, you’ll need to address your breasts again in the future.

-3. Not everyone will love them as much as you
+3. Not everyone will love your breast implants as much as you

 When you start to see your new breasts evolve it's not uncommon to feel a surge in your body confidence.

 And this is what people often notice, before they notice your breasts!
 You hold yourself higher and walk more confidently... not to mention fitting your clothes better (and fuller up top).